Skip to main content

 Examples of concepts that may contribute to societal stigmas for LGBTQ+ patients include:

-• Heterosexism: The general presumption that everyone is straight or the belief that heterosexuality is a superior expression of sexuality
+• Heterosexism: the general presumption that everyone is straight or the belief that heterosexuality is a superior expression of sexuality; prejudice against nonheterosexual behaviors, relationships, or communities

 Research has uncovered that LGBTQ+ individuals often face health disparities related to societal stigma, discrimination, and denial of civil and human rights in some manner.
 Discrimination has been linked to higher rates of psychiatric disorders, substance abuse disorders, and suicide.
-Violence and victimization are also more common and have life-long consequences to the individual and the community as a whole.
-Personal, family, and social acceptance of an individual’s sexual orientation and gender identity often affects these individuals’ mental health and personal safety (Medina-Martinez et al., 2021).
+Violence and victimization are also more common and have lifelong consequences to the individual and the community as a whole.
+Personal, family, and social acceptance of an individual’s sexual orientation and gender identity often affects these individuals’ mental health and personal safety (Franklin, 2023).

 Individuals who identify as LGBTQ+ may also experience minority stress.
 Minority stress theory connects health disparities among individuals to stressors induced by a hostile, homophobic culture in society as a whole.
-This often results in experiences of prejudice, internal expectations of rejection, and internalized homophobia.
-Aspects of minority stress, including the perception of prejudice, stigma, or rejection, are associated with higher rates of depression and dysfunctional coping strategies (Hoy-Ellis, 2021).
+This often results in experiences of prejudice, internal expectations of rejection, concealment, and internalized stigma.
+Aspects of minority stress, including the perception of prejudice, stigma, or rejection, are associated with higher rates of depression and dysfunctional coping strategies (Fehling, 2024).

 LGBTQ+ populations experience a greater prevalence of mental health distress and diagnosis, such as: